mundyreimer/mundyreimer.github.io/_posts/2020-04-18-thermodynamics-agency-livingsystems.md

 So how can we test this?
 Especially if this is an artificial system in silico, how do we think in terms of something similar to thermal energy?
 Well, we can borrow some insights from machine learning.
 We know that this system must model or predict its own and the environment's future states.
 And we know that the concept of prediction or pattern recognition is analogous to taking a system that has a higher number of variables and reducing that system to one that has a fewer number of variables.
 Finding a pattern is the same thing as finding a *regularity* in the data...a series of simple relationships.
 Systems are driven to describe themselves and their environment in a few "words" as possible.
 In other words, systems possess a drive to data compress!
 As such, we can use tools from information theory like that of lossy vs lossless compression to start measuring the number of bits retained, lost, flipped, etc.  And concepts like error correction and prediction error fit quite nicely here.

-Going back, what does this correspond to physically?
-This higher number of variables is analogous to having a higher number of states at which that system can be arranged in.
-And according to the Free-Energy principle we know systems are driven to minimize this number of internal states (because the opposite of maximizing the number of states is equivalent to disintegrating or maximally rearranging their constituent molecular parts).
-And how do systems maintain this internal order?
-They metabolize or consume ordered stuff!
-Thus, the drive to consume ordered molecules like sugars is isomorphic to the drive to consume information or model itself / the environment!
-Prediction is related to finding regularities is related to data compression is related to metabolism is related to homeostasis is related to maintaining internal order is related to persisting one's identity through time is related to increasing the spread of thermal energy from one point to another.
-According to the 2nd Law this is statistically inevitable.

-From the aforementioned, you can now see how in my mind, the question of *What is Life?* is similar to the question of *What is Consciousness?* or more specifically if you'll allow me to narrow it down, is similar to the question of Agency or Awareness of the Self or Identity.
-And we know empirically that we don't necessarily need brains to have very primitive forms of awareness and perception.
-Evidence of learning in things without brains like amoebas (which by definition are single cellular and cannot possess neurons), means that there is something to be said about the fundamental processes underlying both questions.
-We must not need to privilege brains in our explanatory frameworks of how Agency or Self-Awareness might work.

 <br/>

 <center>